Sunday, June 28, 2020

 You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for two days.

 I dared!
-I trekked a muddy road less traveled back in 2015.
-And my destination was the Island Province of Guimaras in the Philippines.
+In 2015, I trekked a muddy road less traveled to the Island Province of Guimaras in the Philippines.
+It was a journey of self-discovery, a chance to step out of my comfort zone and experience life in a new way.

 In just two days, I enjoyed the serenity of the place away from the people.
 The water was clear, and I jumped off a cliff.
 That was a safe jump rather than a risky dive I never dared.
 And I survived!

-Today, during this time of Pandemic and social isolation, our connection to the online world is our most important survival tool.
-We go online for news updates which sometimes can be toxic and causes sadness, loneliness, and grief.
-If there's no internet and social media in the present time, how would we live everyday life?
+Today, during this Pandemic and social isolation, our connection to the online world is our most important survival tool.
+We go online for news updates, which sometimes can be toxic and cause sadness, loneliness, and grief.
+If there were no internet and social media, how would we live everyday life?

 Our survival tool in the new best normal is connecting to the online world.
 For most of us, being offline is not alive since, nowadays, everybody seems to go digital, going online to communicate with coworkers, families, friends, and special loved ones.

-I learned to be detached and offline, even for a short while.
-To go on social media detox.
+I learned to be detached and offline, even for a short while, to go on a social media detox.
 Honestly, I have lived in that present moment, living in stillness.
-That adventure taught me a lesson about basic survival skills and survival when the most essential thing is out of reach even for a while.
+That adventure taught me a lesson about basic survival skills and survival when the most essential thing is out of reach, even for a while.

-To be stuck in an Island Paradise is just one learning experience that I have benefited from in the present times and the next crisis.
+Being stuck in an Island Paradise is just one learning experience that I have benefited from in the present and the next crisis.
+It taught me the value of adaptability, the importance of basic survival skills, and the beauty of simplicity.
+It also showed me that the most challenging situations can sometimes lead to the most profound personal growth.

 And today, we can always learn not to just survive.
 But, just be alive.